Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/02/boards-queues-truth.md

 When you have as many queues as you have queue processors, the queues are badly affected by variability.
 A lucky queue will process many times faster than an unlucky queue (assuming variability is simply down to luck!)

 This is why the Post Office changed their system.
-If you visit a Post Office today, while you still can, you’ll find that there is a single queue being processed by multiple windows.
+If you visit a Post Office today, while you still can, you'll find that there is a single queue being processed by multiple windows.
 Everyone joins the queue on arrival and is processed as fast as they can be, rather than based on luck or judgement.
 If someone ahead of you wants to renew their passport *and* their driving license it no longer matters.
 They will tie up a window, but the queue will continue to be served by other windows.
 This is a parallel-server queue.

 ## Boards are queues